-Additives:
+Additives

-Although maize crops generally ferment well enough on their own if the dry matter at harvest is correct many farms see a benefit from using them.
+Although maize crops generally ferment well enough on their own if the dry matter at harvest is correct many farms see a benefit from using a good additive.

 The Silosolve FC product works very well in maize allowing clamps to be opened quickly after harvest.
 The additives really come into their own during summer feeding when temperatures are higher and feedout might be slower.
 If dry matters are above optimum, then a proven additive is essential.
+If you think that your crop may be affected by a higher burden of moulds, then use Silosolve MC.